What is a Tummy Tuck?

 Why Choose Us?

 - The Plastic Surgery Institute of Washington is a world-class cosmetic practice in North Bethesda, MD serving the Washington, DC metropolitan region for over 30 years.

 - Our highly skilled, board-certified plastic surgeons value exceptional quality and individualized patient care.
-We perform our Washington DC tummy tuck surgery in either our fully accredited in-office surgery center or in the recently modernized Sibley Hospital, both overseen by board-certified anesthesiologists.
+We perform our tummy tuck in Washington DC in either our fully accredited in-office surgery center or in the recently modernized Sibley Hospital, both overseen by board-certified anesthesiologists.

 - We deliver care and service above and beyond what patients expect from a high-end plastic surgery provider.

 The elasticity of the skin determines how well it will contract in response to removal of fat underneath.
 A patient with good skin tone may not require a tummy tuck and may be a better candidate for conventional liposuction or if there is a little skin laxity, VASER ultrasonic liposuction.
 In contrast, a patient with significant stretch marks and loose or hanging skin will have poor skin retraction after removal of fat alone and will get a significantly better result with the excision of the excess skin.